Is It Safe for Dogs to Fly in Cargo? What Pet Owners Need to Know

 The number of dogs that die in airplane cargo holds each year is very small—but not zero, and the exact figure varies by year and dataset.
 In the United States, airlines are required to report pet deaths, injuries, and losses to the Department of Transportation (DOT), giving the most reliable insight into the issue.

-Recent data shows that only a handful of animals die annually.
+Recent data show that only a handful of animals die annually.
 For example, in 2023, about 9 animal deaths were reported out of roughly 500,000 transported, and in 2024, there were 7 deaths out of about 530,000 animals.
 These figures include all pets, but dogs make up the majority of fatalities.
 The incident rate is extremely low—around 0.004% or less, meaning roughly 4 incidents per 100,000 animals transported.

 Looking at longer-term data helps provide context.
 Between 2005 and 2010, there were 122 recorded dog deaths on U.S. airlines over five years.
 More recent annual reports typically show single-digit to low double-digit deaths per year, indicating improved safety over time.